BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ### Strength/mobility

-Spending 18-20 hours on the bike, day inn and day out is fatiguing for the whole body, not just the legs.
+Spending 18-20 hours on the bike, day in and day out is fatiguing for the whole body, not just the legs.

-For me this is about comfort on the bike and injury prevention.
+For me, this is about **comfort on the bike and injury prevention.**

-I have an injury which I believe is caused by muscle unbalance.
-I have also always struggled with comfort on the bike, even after several bikefits.
+I have an injury which I believe is caused by muscle imbalance.
+I have also always struggled with comfort on the bike, even after several bike fits.

-I belive that true strength requires good mobility.
-No point being strong, if you can’t be strong in the desired position.
-Rock climbing has really shown me the power of great mobility, and how much it can limit even you no matter how strong your muscles are.
+**I believe that true strength requires great mobility.** Rock climbing has really shown me the power of great mobility and how much it can limit you.

 ## Milestones on the road to TCR

 Based on my gap assessment, I have written down a few training goals to work towards.
 Some small and some bigger milestones along the way to TCR.
-This will help me monitor my progress, while also keep me motivated.
-By reaching these milestones, I belive I will be well prepared to reach my goal.
+This will help me monitor my progress while also keeping me motivated.
+By reaching these milestones, I believe I will be well prepared to reach my goal of < 12 hours.

-Some goals might not make sense, but they all serve a purpose.
+Some of these goals might not make sense to you, but they all serve a purpose.
 Squatting more than my body weight won’t automatically make me an ultra goddess, but it will motivate me to go to the gym.
-I am highly motivated by numbers, and the only thing that really motivates me is progress.
+I am highly motivated by numbers, and the only thing that really motivates me is progress and adventure.

 My biggest strength is probably my ability to notice and celebrate even the smallest gains.
 There is always something to learn from every workout.
-There is always motivation to be found, if you look for it.
+There is always motivation to be found if you look for it.

-Green = Completed / current level.
+**Green = Completed / current level.
-White = Not completed.
+White = Not completed.**